 Is Expensive Yarn Worth It?

 The incredibly soft and light fabric created by expensive fibers feels super warm while feeling airy and light.
-These garments can last for decades if they are correctly cared for.
+These garments and their softness can last for decades if they’re correctly cared for.

 Why Is Yarn So Expensive?

 Yarn is so expensive due to the time-consuming processes it takes to create it.

 What Sheep Has The Most Expensive Wool?